open-contracting/infrastructure/docs/cost/common.md

 ## Add a financing arrangement

-1. If the project is a public private partnership (PPP), get the `ContractingProcess` in `.contractingProcesses` that represents that contracting process for the PPP contract and add a `Finance` object to its `.summary.finance` array.
+1. If the project is a public-private partnership (PPP), get the `ContractingProcess` in `.contractingProcesses` that represents the contracting process for the PPP contract and add a `Finance` object to its `.summary.finance` array.
 Otherwise, add a `Finance` object to the `.budget.finance` array.
 2. Set the `Finance` object's `.id` incrementally.